Flight to Mars (film): Production

 Flight to Mars has some plot similarities to the Russian silent film Aelita, but unlike that earlier film it is a low-budget "quickie" shot in just five days.

 The film's on location principal photography took place in Death Valley, California from May 11 through late May 1951.

 Except for some of the flight instruments, Flight to Mars reuses the interior flight deck sets, somewhat redressed, and other interior props from Lippert Pictures' 1950 science fiction feature Rocketship X-M. Even that earlier film's spaceflight sound effects are reused, as are the concepts of space flight outlined in RX-M's screenplay.
 The main difference is this film was shot in color, not black-and-white, and the flight to Mars was planned; the earlier Lippert film concerns an accidental journey to the Red Planet, which happens during a planned expedition to the Moon.
-Additionally, Flight to Mars postulates a humanoid species which is superior, in many ways, to humanity, and could possibly pose a long-term, strategic threat.
-In the Lippert film, however, the Martians are a throw-back, a consequence of a long ago nuclear holocaust, which occurred millennia earlier; those Martians pose only an immediate, tactical threat to the RX-M's crew.
+Additionally, Flight to Mars postulates a humanoid species which is superior, in many ways, to humanity, and may possibly pose a long-term, strategic threat.
+In the Lippert film, however, the Martians are a throw-back, a consequence of a long ago nuclear holocaust, that occurred millennia earlier; those Martians pose only an immediate, tactical threat to the RX-M's crew.

-A sequel, Voyage to Venus was proposed but never made.
+A sequel, Voyage to Venus, was proposed but never made.

-Flight to Mars is not in the public domain.
-The copyright was renewed under Certificate # RE-26-731/RE-37-81 from the Copyright Office, Library of Congress.
-Rights were assigned to Wade Williams.

 Reception

-The New York Times film review notes: "Flight to Mars is the second American film of the postwar era (after the previous year's Rocketship X-M) to depict a manned space trip to the Red Planet".
+Variety wrote: "Presentation is on a standard level, with stock situations and excitement, but physically film looks better than the usual light budgeted effort through a well-conceived production design that displays technical gadgets and settings nicely.
+Cinecolor hues also help values.
+Lesley Selander's direction of the Arthur Strawn screenplay keeps it moving along at a fairly good pace, although surfeit of dialog occasionally slows it down."

+The Monthly Film Bulletin wrote: "A science fiction adventure on the comic strip level, with dialogue, playing and use of colour to match.
+The technical effects are poorly managed, with little attempt to sustain any illusion, and Mars itself looks like a futuristic Ideal Home Exhibition run up in cardboard."